 - Extra hikes within Machu Picchu: Wayna Picchu or Machu Picchu Mountain – please note if you choose this option we cannot guarantee a spot will be available.
-We recommend booking well in advance.
+We recommend booking well in advance for these hikes.
 If you choose on of these while trekking the Inca Trail it will reduce the time you spend on the guided tour.

 - Extra time slot in Machu Picchu (in 2019 the government split the entrance ticket into three time slots.
 We include the first one 6-11am)

 - Items of a personal nature and souvenirs